myerspat/pyMAISE/docs/source/user_guide.rst

 - ``get_params``: get the parameter configurations from a specific model,
 - ``get_model``: get the model wrapper,
-- and ``get_predictions``: get the training and testing predictions from a specific model.
+- ``get_predictions``: get the training and testing predictions from a specific model.